Safeguarding at SMB

 Reporting a Concern

-If you have a safeguarding concern please do contact either our Child Protection or Vulnerable Adult Coordinators or a
+If you have a safeguarding concern please do contact either our Child or Adult Safeguarding Leads or a

 member of clergy by calling the relevant number given below.
 If you are unable to get through, then please do leave a message if the concern is not urgent.
 If you do need to speak to someone urgently, then please try contacting the Church Office (01227 453777).
 If you believe someone is at immediate risk or danger please call 999.